graphql/graphql-spec/spec/Section 4 -- Introspection.md

-`__Type` is at the core of the type introspection system, it represents all types in the system: both named types (e.g. Scalars and Object types) and type modifiers (e.g. List and Non-Null types).
+`__Type` is at the core of the type introspection system, it represents all types in the system: both named types (e.g. Scalars and Object types) and wrapped types (e.g. List and Non-Null types).

-Type modifiers are used to modify the type presented in the `ofType` field (the "inner type").
-This inner type may recursively be a type modifier.
-In this way type modifiers can represent lists, non-nullables, and combinations thereof, ultimately modifying a named type.
+Wrapped types modify the type presented in the field `ofType` (the "inner type").
+This inner type may recursively be a wrapped type, representing lists, non-nullables, and combinations thereof, ultimately modifying a named type.

 ### Type Kinds